 However, not all VPNs can maintain good performance, while offering exceptional encryption to keep your identity hidden.
 So I conducted a thorough performance test.

 In the Speed Test guide, you can find a detailed analysis of the fastest VPN providers in the marketplace currently.
-Some of the top names currently include:

 Despite the usage of VPNs increasing worldwide, a lot of users claim that they don’t continue using these services because of the lack of transparency from providers.

 Netizens sometimes have little to no idea about the headquarters, owners, investors, the board of directors, warrant canaries/transparency reports, and auditing processes (if any) of VPNs.

 This lack of transparency from providers urged me to contact them privately on email and learn more about different VPN services by asking THEM invasive questions.

 The process involved emailing around 180+ providers, from which I’ve received responses from 15.